ZhengJiawen44/Sentify/README.md

 This drawing is crude, but this is how you can interpret compound scores that you get as the result:

 <img src="freq.png"></img>

+basic visual aids like a barchart is available in the overview section, with more charts and graphs to help you interpret your results coming soon!